unic8s/hd2_macropad/README.md

 > [!IMPORTANT]
 > The device is only able to connect to the PS5&trade; via USB.
 > It's not able to connect to the PS5&trade; via Bluetooth directly.
-> We're currently working on the [BT2USB bridge](https://github.com/unic8s/bt2usb_bridge) which plugs into the USB port of a PS5&trade; directly and connects to the HD2 Macropad via Bluetooth or USB.
+> We're currently working on the [BT2USB bridge](https://github.com/unic8s/bt2usb_bridge) which plugs into the USB port of a PS5&trade; directly and connects to the HD2 Macropad via Bluetooth.

 ## Screenshots